randyJoke/JinHaoSDK-iOSDemo/README.md

     }
 }
 ```
-then we can refer to the [JinHaoA16Dsp](docs/JinHaoA16Dsp.md) API to modify the [compression threshold](docs/JinHaoA16Dsp.md#compression-threshold). for example:
+then we can refer to the [JinHaoA16DspEnum](./JinHaoA16DspEnum.md) API to modify the [compression threshold](./JinHaoA16DspEnum.md#compressionthreshold). for example:
 ```
 private func changeA16CompressThreshold() {
     if var dsp = accessory.dsp as?
 JinHaoA16Dsp, let program = accessory.program {
-        dsp.setCompressRatioLevel(compressRatioLevel: 0, at: 250)
+        dsp.setCompressionThreshold(.db20, for: .hz250)
         accessory.request(request: .writeDsp(dsp: dsp, program: program, withResponse: true)) { result in

         }